Guido27/auto-cysts-segmentation/README.md

 # Info of this branch
-In this branch segmentation predictions computed during training and validation is saved in a specific folder, one folder for each epoch.
+In this branch segmentation predictions computed during training and validation are saved in a specific folder, one folder for each epoch.